 Dating from 1606, the Blue Boar is a traditional English village pub, situated in a quiet lane just off the village square in the picturesque village of Longworth, Oxfordshire.

-Free, fast wireless internet access with our ultrafast fibre broadband Easy wheelchair access from the car park at the rear of the building Well-behaved dogs welcome in the bar area.
+Free, Ultrafast wi-fi.
+Easy wheelchair access from the car park at the rear of the building.
+Well-behaved dogs welcome in the bar area.

-The Blue Boar was voted WINNER in the Traditional Pubs category The Oxfordshire Restaurant Awards 2012
+The Blue Boar was voted WINNER in the Traditional Pubs category at The Oxfordshire Restaurant Awards 2012

 On the Blue Boar pub sign, the white boar and the white rose on the pennant represent the symbols of King Richard III.